-The FXBVillage program is a sustainable and community-based solution to extreme poverty and AIDS.
-Each FXBVillage delivers long-term improvements in health and education, and gives economic opportunity to children and families in need.
+The FXBVillage model is a sustainable and community-based solution to extreme poverty and AIDS.
+Each FXBVillage program delivers long-term improvements in health and education, and gives economic opportunity to children and families in need.
 We don’t provide charity.
 Instead, we invest in individuals to equip them with the training and resources so they can achieve lasting self-sufficiency and stability.

 Helping Families.
 Saving Children.

 Approximately 90% children orphaned by AIDS live with extended and foster families – not in orphanages.
 Most often headed by widows and grandmothers, these families are frequently unable to cope with the costs of additional children in the home.
 At FXB, we believe that family-based care is the best solution for all children, starting with orphans.
 We work to raise children by empowering their families and communities to escape poverty permanently – therefore avoiding the traps that poverty causes later in life, such as a descent into gang criminality, prostitution, drug dealing and child soldiers.
 Unlike piecemeal aid, which offers single interventions, the FXBVillage program is a holistic, integrated solution which delivers investment in the long-term wellbeing of families and communities.
 The FXBVillage model relies on delivering the five drivers of poverty eradication at the same time and in an integrated way:

 - Healthcare, including hygiene, clean water and psychosocial counselling